brainnetome/diffusionkit/source/visualization.rst

 We simplify the trackball interaction to used middle button for both panning and zooming, in order to spare right mouse click to popup option menu for more actions.

-The **Background Color** for 3D view is defined as black by default.
+The background color for 3D view is defined as black by default.
-This can be changed from option menu popped up when *right* mouse click event is captured.
+This can be changed from context menu popped up when *right* mouse click event is captured.
 By selecting the color from the popup color dialog, the background color is changed instantly.
+Also, saving screenshots as PNG image is enabled from the context menu.
+The default image is named after current timestamp to avoid naming duplication.

 2D Navigation
 -------------